Nivekkb/SELF/SELF_DOCS/public/business/ASSURANCE-BOUNTY.md

 **Program Duration**: Ongoing, subject to annual review and renewal.

-**Eligibility**: Open to all individuals and organizations except SELF development team members and their immediate families.
+**Eligibility**: Open to all individuals and organizations except the SELF creator and their immediate family.

 ---